Luceafărul (poem): Emergence

+Communist peak and aftermath

 The Morning Star reference peaked in usage under the communist regime.
 With the advent of Socialist Realism, Eminescu's political works were ignored, but Luceafărul remained in the textbooks, with commentary by Perpessicius and Alexandru Rosetti.
+In 1959, Marietta Sadova penned a stage adaptation, taken up by the National Theater Bucharest; Emil Botta and Mimi Botta were its two protagonists.
 Mythical recovery was particularly strong during the final stages of national communism, when, Negrici argues, Eminescu was publicly celebrated with "grotesque displays".
 Both "Morning Star" and "Demiurge" were informal titles used in the personality cult of President Nicolae Ceaușescu.
 The new arms of Botoșani County, approved in 1972, featured an allegorical and canting representation of Eminescu as a five-pointed star.
 In 1988, the Romanian Communist Party fabricated an Eminescu Pond in Ipotești, complete with neon lighting in the shape of a Morning Star.
 During that period, Sabin Bălașa contributed a fresco of Hyperion for the halls of Alexandru Ioan Cuza University.
 Young Romanian poets also took interest in the myth, with Ana Blandiana penning Octombrie, noiembrie, decembrie ("October, November, December"), which is in part a feminized version of Luceafărul.

-Although interest in the poem was preserved after the 1989 Revolution, it was largely confined to the private sphere. Ștefănescu noted that, by 2015, Hyperion was perhaps more famous than his creator, like Hamlet is to William Shakespeare.
+Although interest in the poem was preserved after the 1989 Revolution, it was largely confined to the private sphere. Ștefănescu stated that, by 2015, Hyperion was more famous than his creator, as Hamlet is to William Shakespeare.
 He also observed that the once-popular metonymy "Morning Star of Romanian poetry" (for Eminescu) had faded out of use, as "wooden tongue [...] relegated to official speeches."
 As a title, Luceafărul remained in use by trade unionists involved in the violent Mineriads of the 1990s, applied to their leader Miron Cozma.
 In his final book, published in 2000, philosopher Laurențiu Ulici argued that Hyperion had become recognized as one incarnation of the national psychology, in an oxymoronic blend: the other component was Caragiale's creation, the easy-going, cynical and prosaic Mitică.